 Internships with the Global Europe Program

-The Global Europe program offers unpaid educational internship opportunities for undergraduate students for the fall, spring and summer semesters.
+The Global Europe program offers unpaid educational internship opportunities for undergraduate and graduate students for the fall, spring and summer semesters.
 The internship aims to provide valuable experience to successful candidates interested in EU-U.S. relations, as well as functional issues pertaining to various European Union policies.

 The intern will work directly with the Global Europe Staff and acquire experience and training in the field of international relations by assisting in various projects.
 Responsibilities will include:

 - Researching current regional and functional issues in support of the work of fellows and scholars